campbeb3/cs361/README.md

 REQUEST DATA METHOD:

+Log into OSU via ODIN username & password

 Partner can access Microservice by adding this flip server link to their project: http://flip2.engr.oregonstate.edu:54545/ Alternatively, if parnter wants to add web build to their project, these are the steps I used:

-Step 1: Log into an OSU flip server and navigate to your project folder.
+Step 1: Log into a OSU flip2 server and navigate to your project folder.
 Follow "Step 0 - Setting Up Node.js" instructions here: https://github.com/osu-cs340-ecampus/nodejs-starter-app

 Step 2: Install Handlebars by running command: "npm i express-handlebars --save"